charityyoungblood/DS_Algorithms/TypesOfAlgorithms.md

           You have the product of x * y = 7006652

 Recursive Algorithms - these are algorithms that invoke (call) themselves as a subroutine with a smaller input

+As this relates to the Karatsuba multiplication algorithm, The Input is two numbers witn "n" digits x = (10*n/2)a + b (this is 10 to the power of n/2) y = (10*n/2)c + d
+  Where a,b,c,d are n/2 - digit numbers --- here we set up the problem into smaller input